SEER for IT

-IT Project Estimating Software - Supports planning efforts throughout the project development lifecycle from concept through design, development, test, implementation, and ongoing support.
+IT Project Estimating Software - Supports planning efforts throughout the project development lifecycle from concept through analysis, design, procurement, construction, test, training and distribution.

-IT Project Planning Software - Provides detailed insight into the risks, uncertainty and cost drivers associated with IT project development and management.
+IT Project Planning Software - Provides detailed insight into the risks, uncertainty and cost drivers associated with IT project development and ongoing services.